 The Hidden Struggle: How Women's Triathlon Saddles Finally Got It Right

-For years, women in triathlon faced an uncomfortable truth - their saddles weren't designed for them.
-While male athletes enjoyed increasingly sophisticated seating, female competitors made do with modified men's designs that often caused pain, numbness, and even long-term health issues.
+For years, women in triathlon faced an uncomfortable truth—their saddles weren't designed for them.
+Male athletes got increasingly sophisticated seating.
+Female competitors made do with modified men's designs that often caused pain, numbness, and even long-term health issues.

 The Painful Beginning